catoaune/blog/_drafts/2014-11-21-vagrant-quickstart.md

 ---
 layout: post
-title: Create a NFS instance on AWS
+title: Vagrant Quickstart
-tagline: using Vagrant and Chef
+tagline: How to create Vagrant boxes and solve some issues
 categories: devops
-tags: [nfs, vagrant, chef, aws]
+tags: [vagrant]
 ---

 I was creating AWS EC2 instances to install Oracle Fusion Middleware products, and I found